Why you should never use football tipsters

-The same technique can be used online.
+The same technique can be used for online for football predictions.
 A group of "tipsters" (fraudsters would be a more suitable name) could create a newtork of websites or social network accounts where they present different predictions.
 The best "predictor" would be able to claim he's the bee's knees and convince you to use his services.
 This would be done in case the first approach I told you about (changing the predictions after the fact) is not an option.
 After his tipster credibility is established he can start spliting the clients into groups, thus ensuring a loyal base of paying customer.
 Imagine a tipster having 100 customers.
 You can split them into 10 groups and send each group a different set of predictions.
 If the tipster is smart about his picks it would take a long time before all the groups end up loosing money and giving up on using the tipster services.